High-Throughput-Experimentation/helao-async/readme.md

 | setup_env.sh | linux bash script, sets PYTHONPATH environment variable for `helao` conda environment, and clones `helao-core` repo if not colocated alongside `helao-async` in parent directory |
 | switch.bat | windows batch utility script for switching `helao-core` and `helao-async` branches |
 | update.bat | windows batch utility script for updating `helao-core` and `helao-async` simultaneously |

+## Development notes

+As of HELAO-async release 2023.09.28, new development branches will first be merged into "unstable" for stress testing prior to merging into "main".
+The "main" branch will only be used for stable releases.